The Isle of Skye in Scotland is one of the most beautiful areas in the UK with dramatic landscapes surrounded by water.

 Old Man of Storr walk: the climb takes 1h30 to 2 hours return to the pinnacle or you can go on a longer hike (3 to 5 hours)

-Another one of the top things to do in Skye island : Getting up to the views of Quiraing.
-The 10min drive on a single track will take you to a large parking (don't park on the way up).
+Another one of the top things to do on Skye : Getting up to the views of Quiraing.
+The 10min drive on a single track will take you to a large carpark (don't park on the way up).
 From there you can walk around and admire the views which can be all the way to the sea on a clear day.

 Discover more about Quiraing Skye with photos, video and information.